-30 The literature distinguishes between at least three channels in understanding the effect of varying interest rates on default: (a) the "debt burden" channel describes the idea that higher interest rates increase debt mechanically, and this makes repayment harder; (b) the "pure current incentive effect" or "concurrent" moral hazard, viz. the incentive effect of higher current interest rates on default (holding debt constant); (c) the "pure future incentive effect," or dynamic moral hazard, arises if future interest rates from the lender are higher (while holding current debt and interest rates constant).
-In our case, interest rate changes apply to all current and future debt for the foreseeable future.
-Therefore, a muted default response as we find implies that the contributions from all three channels are correspondingly small.
-Of course, there are types of moral hazard unrelated to interest rates.
+cally, making repayment difficult; (b) the "pure current incentive effect" or "concurrent" moral hazard channel refers to the incentive effects of higher current interest rates on default (holding debt constant); (c) the "pure future incentive effect" or dynamic moral hazard channel refers to the incentive effects of anticipated changes to future interest rates (while holding current debt and interest rates constant) on current default.
+All three channels imply the same directional relationship-higher interest rates increase default.
+In our setting, all three channels are operative since interest rate changes apply to current and future debt for the foreseeable future.
+Therefore, a muted default response implies that the contributions from all three channels are correspondingly small.